Independent Assurance Initiative · Est. 2026

 • Health system analytics and informatics teams

-"RIQA does not position itself as a gatekeeper or decision-maker, but rather as an enabling layer that enhances trust, supports peer review, and strengthens the overall quality of data-driven work."
+"RIQA is not intended to function as a gatekeeper or decision-maker, but as an enabling layer that strengthens trust, supports peer review, and improves the integrity of data-driven research."

 — RIQA Mission Statement · riqassure.com